excellalabs/docker-workshop-1/README.md

 - Run a container from Docker Hub
 - Create a container for building and running the provided sample app locally.
 The source code will be mounted into the container.
 - Make code changes and go through the development workflow with a container
 - Use Compose to run multiple containers easily
+- An accompanying slide deck can be found [here](https://www.slideshare.net/wynvandevanter/developer-workflow-with-docker-75189136) for delivering this workshop to a group.

 ## Part 1.
-Install & Run Docker
+Install Docker & Run a Container

 1. Follow Docker's **installation instructions** for your platform, including the section for **testing it** to ensure it's working.